Wild Honey (album): Side two

+"Here Comes the Night" is another soulful R&B song written by Brian Wilson and Mike Love.
+In 1979, the Beach Boys would make a near eleven-minute disco cover of this song for their twenty-third studio album, L.A.
+(Light Album).

 "Let the Wind Blow" was the first composition recorded by the group that is in 3/4 time from beginning to end.
+According to biographers Andrew Doe and John Tobler, it was composed primarily by Love and "rearranged" by Brian.

-"How She Boogaloed It" was the first original Beach Boys song (excluding instrumentals and cover versions) not to feature contributions from Brian.
-"Mama Says" is a chant that originated from an unreleased incarnation of the composition "Vegetables".
-It was the first time a track with thematic links to Smile was used to close a later Beach Boys album, the others being 20/20 (1969) and Surf's Up (1971).
-Inexplicably, when the alternate "Mama Says" version of "Vegetables" was released, Van Dyke Parks’ songwriting credit was not honored, and instead Love was listed as the song's only co-writer.
+"How She Boogaloed It" is one of the album's more uptempo songs.
+It was the first original Beach Boys song (excluding instrumentals and cover versions) not to feature contributions from Brian.

+"Mama Says" is a chant that originated from an unreleased version of the Smile song "Vegetables".
+It was the first time a track linked to Smile was used to close a later Beach Boys album, the others being 20/20 (1969), Sunflower (1970) and Surf's Up (1971).
+Inexplicably, when the alternate "Mama Says" version of "Vegetables" was released, Van Dyke Parks' songwriting credit was not honored, and instead Love was listed as the song's only co-writer.
-Brian is credited as composer or co-composer for 9 of 11 tracks, compared to Smiley Smile in which he held a songwriting credit for every track.
-This would be the last Beach Boys album to feature Brian as a primary composer until The Beach Boys Love You (1977).